-Most middle income Americans benefit from a good standard will.
-Trusts are reserved for unique cases like families who wish to make provisions for a special needs child or for instances when the decedent’s assets include a business, extensive real estate or big ticket property items, or detailed instructions for trustees.
-The more complex the assets or numerous the heirs, the more likely a trust will better serve needs.
+Most middle-income Americans benefit from a good standard will.
+Trusts are reserved for unique cases like families who wish to make provisions for a special needs child or for instances when the decedent’s assets include a business, extensive real estate or big-ticket property items, or detailed instructions for trustees.
+The more complex the assets or numerous the heirs, the more likely trust will better serve needs.

 No will or trust?
 You just abdicated your wishes to the state

 If you die without a will or trust in place, the state will step in to make decisions on your behalf.
 The common asset dispensation involves awarding assets to your surviving spouse or directly to your children if you are unmarried.
 If you have no spouse or children, the state will usually identify blood relatives and award them your assets eventually.